 The Leadership Institute, an American organization that provides political training for young people (including some white nationalists), facilitated most of the training as part of its increasing effort to influence anti-LGBT and anti-reproductive rights activists in Europe.
 After the training, one local anti-LGBT leader, Filippo Savarese, tweeted out his thanks to the Leadership Institute’s director of International Training, Ron Nehring, writing: “Thanks again @RonNehring!
 Great leaders come from great masters.”

 The Change.org of socially conservative and anti-LGBT causes, CitizenGO, shares many influential staffers with the WCF.
 A member of the WCF’s board of trustees, Spanish anti-LGBT activist Ignacio Arsuaga, launched CitizenGO in 2013.
 The WCF’s Brown sits on CitizenGO’s board — and was on WCF’s planning committee when CitizenGo was founded — as does the WCF Russian representative Alexey Komov and Italian WCF board of trustee member Luca Volontè.

 More than an online platform, it has gained notoriety for its anti-trans orange bus, which toured several countries.
-“Boys are boys … and always will be.
-Girls are girls … and always will be.
-You can’t change sex,” read a similar American bus, which began a tour of the United States in March 2017.
+“Boys are boys…and always will be.
+Girls are girls…and always will be.
+You can’t change sex,” read the American bus, which Brown brought to the United States in March of 2017.
 The platform claimed it had nine million members in 2017.